 Travel to the Wieliczka salt mine

 The salt mines are located in Wielickza, about 20 minutes outside of Krakow.
 You can easily get to the salt mine with your own car or one of the (mini) buses departing from the Kraków Central Railway Station.
 A minibus ticket costs less than 5 złoty, so does the normal bus 304.
-A pre-booked taxi costs around € 29 ((£ 20)).
+A train from the Central Station costs you the same, and is going once an hour.
+A pre-booked taxi costs around € 29 ((£ 25)).

 Wielickza Salt Mine information